 So, to all you publishers who see Christians as simply a market to be fleeced – stop filling our bibles with drivel!!
 Allow us as Christians to search the bible for ourselves.
 Stop treating us as imbeciles who can’t open the pages of the bible without having to depend on an “expert” alongside the text to interpret it for us!
 The bible has its own inbuilt, personal teacher – the Holy Spirit, who is its author, interpreter, and preserver.

-This tactic of finding a niche and filling it – or if there is no niche, create one – and filling it with a study bible is doing the opposite of what God wants, and it’s now dividing the Church and Christians into many disparate groups just so the publisher can make some extra sales in his efforts to have the top-selling bible and become No 1 – which means even more sales and extra profit, which is the publishers’ goal.
+This tactic of finding a niche and filling it – or if there is no niche, create one – and filling it with a study bible is doing the opposite of what God wants, and it’s now dividing the Church and Christians into many disparate groups just so the publisher can make some extra sales in its efforts to have the top-selling bible and become No 1 – which means even more sales and extra profit, which is the publishers’ goal.

 “Behold, how good and how pleasant it is for brethren to dwell together in unity!
 It is like the precious ointment upon the head, that ran down upon the beard, even Aaron’s beard: that went down to the skirts of his garments; As the dew of Hermon, and as the dew that descended upon the mountains of Zion: for there the LORD commanded the blessing, even life for ever more” (Ps 133).